 Then either a winter wetsuit (5/3) or drysuit.
-Head over to somewhere like King of Watersports who have a great range of Kit, click here for their link.
-We will be doing a posting a separate article at a later stage on what our team personally prefer between a wetsuit or a drysuit but both have there advantages.
+Head over to somewhere like King of Watersports who have a great range of kit.
+We will be posting a separate article at a later stage on what our team personally prefer between a wetsuit or a drysuit but both have there advantages.

-Over this should go the important Bouyancy aid or Impact Jacket.
-As well as all this you will most likely want to wear a decent pair of gloves.
-JSS Top Tip : wear a thin pair of latex gloves, the type you buy 50 in a box from boots, to wear underneath your normal gloves.
-These just keep you hands dry and Therefore slightly warmer underneath a normal neoprene pair.
+Over this should go the important Bouyancy Aid or Impact Jacket.
+As well as all of this you will most likely want to wear a decent pair of gloves.
+JSS Top Tip: Wear a thin pair of latex gloves, the type you buy 50 in a box from Boots, to wear underneath your normal gloves.
+These just keep your hands dry and therefore slightly warmer underneath a normal neoprene pair.

 Either a pair of sunglasses or goggles to help keep the spray out of your eyes and finally a neoprene beanie or balaclava to keep the wind off your face.
-JSS TOP TIP : These last few bits of kit can sometimes feel restrictive on your head and reduce peripheral visions so make sure you try them on before purchasing and find a setup that you feel comfortable with before heading out.
+JSS TOP TIP: These last few bits of kit can sometimes feel restrictive on your head and reduce peripheral vision so make sure you try them on before purchasing and find a setup that you feel comfortable with before heading out.

-VHF – Make sure you always have your VHF attached to your person and not put in the glovebox of the Jet ski.
-The reason for this is should you ever fall off your Jet ski and the wind or tide separate you then you would need to raise attention from the water.
-JSS TOP TIP : There is not point carrying a VHF if you do not know how to use it properly therefore make sure you book yourself onto a VHF Course which is run by many RYA Centres either in the classroom or online all around the country.
+VHF – Make sure you always have your VHF attached to your person and not put in the glovebox of the jet ski.
+The reason for this is should you ever fall off your jet ski and the wind or tide separate you then you would need to raise attention from the water.
+JSS TOP TIP: There is no point carrying a VHF if you do not know how to use it properly therefore make sure you book yourself onto a VHF Course which is run by many RYA Centres either in the classroom or online all around the country.

-Mobile Phone : JSS TOP TIP : Buy a cheap pay as you go phone and sim card from a supermarket for £20 with £10 of credit and keep as your ‘Jetski emergency phone’ , add some emergency contacts in the list and keep charged and with jet ski for everytime you go out.
-This way you don’t need to take your £600 + smartphone on the water and risk breaking it.
+Buy a cheap pay as you go phone and SIM card from a supermarket for £20 with £10 of credit and keep as your ‘jetski emergency phone’.
+Add some emergency contacts in the list and keep it charged and with your jet ski for everytime you go out.
+This way you don’t need to take your £600+ smartphone on the water and risk breaking it.
 Also these cheaper phones tend to have much longer battery lives and therefore you always know when out on the water you should hopefully have enough charge and credit to make that call if you need to.